xtmalliance/argon-server/README.md

 # Flight Blender

-Flight Blender has three things:

-- a flight feed aggregator that has different modules that can process and relay data around flights and airspace: geo-fence, flight declarations, air-traffic data
+Flight Blender enables you to be compliant with latest regulations on UTM / U-Space.
+It is :

 - an open source Remote ID "display provider" compatible with ASTM Remote ID standard
-- an open source implementation of the ASTM USS <-> USS standard.
+- an open source implementation of the ASTM USS <-> USS standard and compatible with the EU U-Space regulation
+- ability to consume geo-fences per the ED-269 standard
+- a flight traffic feed aggregator that has different modules that can process and relay data around flights and airspace: geo-fence, flight declarations, air-traffic data

 There are different modules that enable this: